mchajdecki/Microsoft-Azure/README.md

 <h1 id="manage"> Managing Virtual Machine when not in use</h1>
 <h2>An Azure Virutal Machine (VM) can significantly run up costs when not shut down or deleted properly from the cloud.
-In the last portion of this tutorial we go over how to manage Virtual Machines in Azure</h3>
+In the last portion of this tutorial we go over how to manage Virtual Machines in Azure.
+Start - Stop - Restart - Delete.</h3>
 <ol type="1">
 <li>Running and Stopping Virtual Machines</li>
 <li>Deleting Virtual Machines.</li>